MinuMThomas/FunQuiz-portfolio2/README.md

 - README.md of cookbook project
 - coding-boot-camp- professional-readme-guide
 - All images are free to use and taken from freepik.com
-- riddles and introduction taken from brightful me blog
+- riddles and introduction taken from brightful me blog <a href= "https://www.brightful.me/blog/trick-questions/">link</a>
-- youtube code refernce from web Dev simplified and keep coding
+- youtube code refernce from web Dev simplified <a href= "https://www.youtube.com/watch?v=riDzcEQbX6k&t=1311s">link</a> and keep coding <a href= "https://www.youtube.com/watch?v=MxrGPP4F8Sc&t=2714s">link</a>

 ## Acknowledgements